'Day Zero': This city is counting down the days until its water taps run dry - KESQ

 “Home feels far when you are pushing 70 kilograms of water in a wheelbarrow,” said the 49-year-old resident from the impoverished South African township of Kwanobuhle.

 Taps ran dry in parts of Kwanobuhle in March, and since then, thousands of residents have been relying on a single communal tap to supply their households with potable water.
-And the township is just one of many in Gqeberha city’s Nelson Mandela Bay area that rely on a system of four dams that have been steadily drying up for months.
+And the township is just one of many in the affected Nelson Mandela Bay area of Gqeberha city — formerly known as Port Elizabeth — that rely on a system of four dams that have been steadily drying up for months.
 There hasn’t been enough heavy rain to replenish them.

 A week ago, one dam was decommissioned as levels dropped too low to extract any actual water — its pipes were just sucking up mud.
 Another is just days away from emptying out.